QuantEcon/lecture-source-jl/rst_files/julia_environment.rst

 in a new cell (i.e., ``Shift + Enter``)

-This might take 15-20 minutes depending on your setup
+This might take 15-20 minutes depending on your setup, as it installs a large set of packages for our use

 Run the following cell